 “…proposed cuts to the State Department and to the foreign assistance budget are an unreasonable and unjustifiable rejection of American values and global leadership.”

 – Sen. Ben Cardin (D-MD), ranking member of the Senate Foreign Relations Committee

 What’s next in the budget process

 Ultimately Congress has the power of the purse.
 In the coming months, House and Senate committees will negotiate both the overall budget envelope, as well as actual funding amounts for individual programs (in the case of the global fight against poverty, these line items include everything from tuberculosis to education).
-If all moves ahead on schedule, these decisions would take effect in October, the start of Fiscal Year 2018 for the U.S. government.
+If all moves ahead on schedule, these decisions would take effect October 1, the start of Fiscal Year 2018 for the U.S. government.